 Adoption Financial Resources

 With proper financial planning, adoption can be an affordable option for many families.
 Whether you're interested in adoption grants or loans, the list below includes some of the resources available to prospective adoptive parents.
 We encourage you to contact your adoption agency or adoption attorney for more information on financial resources that may be available in your area.
-If you have not yet met with an adoption professional, start by using NCFA's searchable database.
+If you have not yet met with an adoption professional, start by using NCFA's member directory.

 IRS Tax Benefits

 The adoption tax credit helps make adoption more affordable for families.

 - For adoptions finalized in 2023 (tax returns claimed in 2024), the maximum amount a family can receive as credit is $15,950 per adopted child.

 - For adoptions finalized in 2022 (tax returns claimed in 2023), the maximum amount a family can receive as credit is $14,890 per adopted child.

 - The adoption tax credit is not refundable.